 When it comes to your options for choosing a Medigap plan, there are going to be twelve to consider.
 They will be labeled as follows: A, B, C, D, F, high-deductible F, G, high-deductible G, K, L, M, and N. In case you were wondering what happened to plans E, H, I, and J, these plans won’t be available to purchase as a supplement to your Medicare.
 Also, if you turned 65 after January 1st, 2020, you are not eligible to enroll in Plan F, Plan C, or Plan F high-deductible.

 What do I Need to Know About Medicare Supplement Plan N?

-As we mentioned previously, Medicare Supplement plans are designed to fill the gaps left behind by Original Medicare- Medicare Part A and Medicare Part B. Medicare Supplement Plan N helps to cover many of these aspects, with minimal out-of-pocket for your cost-share.
+As we mentioned previously, Medicare Supplement plans are designed to fill the gaps left behind by Original Medicare: Medicare Part A and Medicare Part B. Medigap Plan N helps limit costs by covering many of these aspects, with minimal out-of-pocket for your cost-share.